Robertson, James, General

 Note: While serving as the U.S. Indian Agent

 Garrett: Same as Recorded 2005

 Click Here for more information on

-Article for Cemetery new App
+Article for Cemetery new mobile App

-written by Paul Clement
+written by Paul Clements

 James Robertson was born in 1742 in Brunswick County, Virginia, and moved to North Carolina when he was a child.
 Following his marriage to Charlotte Reeves, he and his wife migrated across the Appalachian Mountains and settled on the Watauga River, in what would become upper East Tennessee.
 Robertson became noted for the strength of his character and for his skills as a soldier, and when new settlements were planned far to the west in the Cumberland wilderness, he was selected to be a leader.

 In early 1779 James Robertson took a few men west to explore and make preparations at the French Lick, close to where the new settlements would be located.
 He returned home and that fall he came west a second time, bringing his livestock and leading another small group to the settlements.
 Within a few months the inhabitants were under constant Indian attack, and while the vast majority fled, Robertson refused to leave the wilderness colony.